d2l-ai/d2l-en/chapter_computer-vision/kaggle-gluon-dog.md

 ## Define the Model

-The data set for this competition is a subset of the ImageNet data set.
-Therefore, we can use the approach discussed in :numref:`sec_fine_tuning` to select a model pre-trained on the entire ImageNet data set and use it to extract image features to be input in the custom small-scale output network.
+The dataset for this competition is a subset of the ImageNet data set.
+Therefore, we can use the approach discussed in :numref:`sec_fine_tuning` to select a model pre-trained on the entire ImageNet dataset and use it to extract image features to be input in the custom small-scale output network.
 Gluon provides a wide range of pre-trained models.
 Here, we will use the pre-trained ResNet-34 model.
-Because the competition data set is a subset of the pre-training data set, we simply reuse the input of the pre-trained model's output layer, i.e., the extracted features.
+Because the competition dataset is a subset of the pre-training dataset, we simply reuse the input of the pre-trained model's output layer, i.e., the extracted features.
 Then, we can replace the original output layer with a small custom output network that can be trained, such as two fully connected layers in a